 calibration responder: A station (STA) that transmits during a calibration sequence in response to a transmission by a calibration initiator.

-candidate peer mesh station (STA): A neighbor mesh STA to which a mesh peering has not been established but meets eligibility requirements to become a peer mesh STA.
+candidate peer mesh station (STA): [candidate peer mesh STA] A neighbor mesh STA to which a mesh peering has not been established but meets eligibility requirements to become a peer mesh STA.

-certificate authority (CA): An entity that vouches for the binding between a device’s identity, its public key, and associated keying material (such as key validity period and key usage).
+certificate authority: [CA] An entity that vouches for the binding between a device’s identity, its public key, and associated keying material (such as key validity period and key usage).

 channel: An instance of use of the wireless medium (WM) for the purpose of passing physical layer (PHY) protocol data units (PDUs) between two or more stations (STAs).